 While clearing the vast Great Pacific Debris Field is challenging, removing debris from local waterways is far more feasible, and that’s what the Clearbot robot is for.

-Developed Hong Kong-based startup Open Ocean Engineering, Clearbot is a swarm of trash collecting robots that use AI-Vision to detect and collect trash from water bodies.
+Developed by Hong Kong-based startup Open Ocean Engineering, Clearbot is a swarm of trash-collecting robots that use AI-Vision to detect and collect trash from water bodies.
 These semi-submersible robotic marine trash collectors are fully autonomous, solar-powered, and work as a team to remove the trash.

 As soon as the Clearbot battery starts to run out – or when its trash can is full – the robot return to the central docking station.
 Then, its trash is automatically emptied, and its battery is charged using a solar-powered charging system.

-A single Cleanbot robot ship can store up to 200 liters of garbage and takes about 8 hours to clean almost 1 square kilometer of the surface.
-With a simple charge, it can work around 48 hours straight.
+A single Cleanbot robot ship can store up to 200 liters of garbage, and takes about 8 hours to clean almost 1 square kilometer of the surface.
+With a simple charge, it can work for around 48 hours straight.

 More than a year ago, Dutch inventor Boyan Slat introduced a similar but larger floating device, called the Interceptor, that promises to collect up to 100,000 kg of garbage daily in the river before it reaches the oceans.

 It is an important start, but we should also consider reducing waste, packaging, plastics, etc., and use materials that are biodegradable or that could be better reused and recycled.

 The robot has now been updated with new technologies since its first release.